aws-amplify/docs/ios/analytics.md

 Close out of the existing Xcode project if you have it open.

-Install the dependencies via cocoapods
+Install the dependencies via CocoaPods
 ```ruby
 $ pod install --repo-update
 ```